-While groups such as the Senet Group work very hard to promote responsible gambling standards throughout the industry, gambling addiction is still a big issue in the UK, with a survey by the Gambling Commission finding that 18 to 24 year olds are most likely to be at risk of problems.
+Various worldwide groups work very hard to promote responsible gambling standards throughout the industry, but gambling addiction is still a big issue in most parts of the world.

 More and more bookies and exchanges are getting on-board with the responsible gambling messages pushed by the Senet Group, but at the end of the day, the only person who can ensure that your gambling habits are responsible, safe, and sustainable is you.

 Below are a few ways you can gamble responsibly.
 Click the link to each to skip to that part of this article: